Syllabus for MKM-700

 You are required to complete three written assignments.
 The written assignments require you apply the concepts and theories to answer questions or analyze scenarios that are related to the topics covered in each module.

 You are required to participate in two synchronous events during Week 3 and 8 of the semester.
 Each synchronous event will be held in Edison Live!, our virtual meeting space.
-To access the event, click on the Edison Live! link in the top section of the course site a few minutes before the designated time.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
 Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Your mentor will work with the class to propose a time that works best and accommodates the majority.
 Both synchronous events will focus on the marketing plan assignment.
 See the Module 2 and Module 4 areas of the course web site for further details.

 You are required to complete a comprehensive midterm assignment that covers modules 1 and 2.
 The midterm assignment consists of six questions similar to questions in written assignments and you are asked to answer five of them.
 You will submit this midterm assignment by Saturday of midterm assignment week (see the Course Calendar), doing it in the same way you have for your other written assignments in this course.

 The midterm assignment is located in the Midterm Assignment area of the course Web site.